 Are you a dedicated coffee drinker?
 Is coffee your religion?

 I hear ya.
 Many of my family, friends and clients use coffee on a very regular basis, and I was always surrounded by coffee when I was younger.
-I even learned to make coffee for my parents as a 7 year old so that I could surprise them with ready coffee when they woke up!
-(I remember being very proud of myself for this.)
+I even learned to make coffee (for my parents!) at the tender age of 7.

 Soft drinks, tea and chocolate all have some caffeine, but coffee is the most well known source of caffeine.

-We know it as a morning ritual, or a pick-me-up, something we do with old or new friends, a tradition that connects us in the cold Canadian mornings.
+We know it as a morning ritual & a pick-me-up, something we do with old or new friends, or with comedians driving in cars.

-So why am I talking about it today?
-Because I have found balance with coffee and so have my clients, and I want to share with you.
+I have found balance with coffee and so have my clients, and I want to share our secrets with you.